Kerryphant/Creative-AI-Prototypes/RacingEnviro/README.md

 # Racing Car Prototype

-This is the protype which aims to provide an environment in which the car AI can race around a track.
+This is the prototype which aims to provide an environment in which the car AI can race around a track.